Cold Compress on Eyes Benefits Overview

 People develop DED for various reasons.
 Changes in hormones, medications, other medical conditions and lifestyle can all impact DED.
-The main biological cause of dry eyes is from unstable tears – either not producing enough or not the right quality tears.
+The main cause of dry eyes is unstable tears – either not producing enough or not the right quality tears.
 Many people try several treatments for dry eyes without experiencing relief, often totaling hundreds or thousands of dollars.
 The financial toll, combined with chronic symptoms, leads many DED patients to experience depression, social anxiety and decreased work productivity.

 When working, drawing, typing, or reading, you may forget to blink or give your eyes proper rest.
 This may lead to dry eyes, eye strain, and eye pain.